okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 X = dataset.iloc[:, :-1].values
 # if we print X, it will create a matrix of the data and give a datatype
 y = dataset.iloc[:, 3].values
+# printing y will give the last column values
 ```